OCA/stock-logistics-barcode/stock_barcodes/README.rst

 ~~~~~~~~~

 All scanned barcodes are saved into model.
-Barcode scan interface display 10 last records linked to model, the goal of
+Barcode scanning interface display 10 last records linked to model, the goal of
 this log is show to user other reads with the same product and location done
 by other users.
 User can remove the last read scan.